DataBiosphere/terra-docker/README.md

 ## Generate New Image
 If you are adding a new image:
 - Create a new directory with the Dockerfile, a VERSION file and a CHANGELOG.md.
 - Add the directory name to the file jenkins/imageDirs.txt
 - Add your directory name to the array(s) R_IMAGES and/or PYTHON_IMAGES at the top of build.sh based on which packages are relevant to document

 If you are updating an existing image:
 - Update VERSION file
 - Update CHANGELOG.md
+- Ensure that no `From` statements need to be updated based on the image you updated (i.e., if you update the base image, you will need to update several other images)
 - Follow [instructions](https://broadworkbench.atlassian.net/wiki/spaces/AP/pages/100401153/Testing+notebook+functionality+with+Fiab) to test the image
 - Once you merge a PR, A [jenkins job](https://fc-jenkins.dsp-techops.broadinstitute.org/job/leonardo-build-terra-docker/) will automatically detect which image you have updated and build it + generate documentation.

 If you wish to build locally, run `docker build [your_dir] -t [name]`.